Grenada entry requirements for Poland passport holders

 Proof of departure from Grenada

-Immigration officers routinely ask for a return or onward ticket at check-in and upon arrival.
-Have a printed or digital copy of your outbound flight booking ready.
+Immigration officers routinely ask for a return or onward ticket at the border.
+Have a printed or digital copy of your outbound flight booking ready — they check this before stamping you in.

 Recommended